Skip to main content

 Polaris only displays tables that are eligible based on the source requirements.

-3. Provide a name for the lookup and select a table to source information for the lookup.
+3. Provide a unique name for the lookup and select a table to source information for the lookup.

 The lookup name identifies the lookup for use in queries or when you want to update or delete the lookup.